MRandl/verith/README.md

 to help certifying programs in compiled languages.

-It has no dependencies except than the Coq standard library and uses no axiom other than those provided by Coq itself.
+It has no dependencies except than the Coq standard library and does not rely any axiom other than those provided by Coq itself.

 # License
 This library is licensed under the MIT License.